 On this note, it's easy to see when custom box inserts would make sense in a package.
 It may be especially helpful for packaging and shipping fragile items like laptop computers, television sets, glassware and more.
 Or brands may elect to print on and include custom inserts that offer further directions to the consumer or display a message.

-Did Your Cardboard Box Question Not Get Answered Here?
+Did Your Corrugated Box Question Not Get Answered Here?

-If you’ve made it to the bottom of the blog and still have questions about cardboard boxes that we didn’t cover here, don’t despair!
+If you’ve made it to the bottom of the blog and still have questions about corrugated boxes that we didn’t cover here, don’t despair!
+Read more here or download the free Protective Packaging Consideration Guide below.
+You can also reach out to our team here: